Men Seek Spider Vein Treatment

-Despite a myth to the contrary, the appearance of enlarged, twisted veins in legs is not strictly a women’s concern.
-The vein specialists at Total Vein Treatment Centers in Plano treat many male patients for a variety of venous disorders including varicose veins.
+Despite a myth to the contrary, the appearance of enlarged, spider veins in legs is not strictly a women’s concern.
+The vein specialists at Total Vein Treatment Centers in Plano treat many male patients for a variety of venous disorders including spider veins.

 The public misconception that varicose veins are a “cosmetic” issue causes many men to put off seeking treatment until the condition gets worse.
 It’s important to understand that more than 40 percent of men are expected to develop venous disease by the time they reach age 60.